-If you purchased just round-trip air, then you'll need to purchase a hotel stay also, and vice versa — if you purchased just a hotel room, then you'll need a way to get there.
+If you purchased just round-trip air, then you'll also need to purchase a hotel room to stay in, and vice versa — if you purchased just a hotel room, then you'll need a way to get there.
 However, if you purchased one of our packages, it includes both your hotel stay and airfare.
 Other than that, there are a few additional expenses you could expect:

 - Some airlines charge for checked baggage or additional carry-on luggage.

 - Some destinations require visitors to purchase a Tourist Card upon arrival.

 - Ground transfers to get from the airport to your hotel and back again.

 - Hotels that have Breakfast Plan or European Plan dining options require the purchase of additional meals and drinks.